conda-incubator/conda-pypi/README.md

 - `conda-pupa` does not have optimizations.
 - `conda-pupa` packages all packages as `noarch` even if they should be platform specific; this works okay for local single-platform use.
-- `conda-pupa` may download wheels suited to conda's Python, and not Python in the target environment.
 - `conda-pupa` does not consider Python [extras](https://packaging.python.org/en/latest/tutorials/installing-packages/#installing-extras).
 - ... and more!